A compiled and categorised list of Cover4Cycles most frequently asked questions

 Alternatively, you can spread the cost by opting for monthly payments through our finance partner, Premium Credit.

 You’ll receive a welcome pack with your repayment schedule and Credit Agreement.
-Please read and sign it promptly to avoid the £10 reminder fee.
+Please read and sign it promptly.
+If you do not sign and return the credit agreement you will be charged £25.

 Unfortunately, we’re unable to offer insurance to non-UK residents.
 This includes residents of the Isle of Man and the Channel Islands.